-The anticipated review of the Australian and New Zealand Standard Research Classification (ANZSRC) is now underway.
-This joint review will be managed by us, Stats NZ, the Australian Research Council, and the Australian Bureau of Statistics and will run until 2020.
+This joint review is being managed by us, Stats NZ, the Australian Research Council, and the Australian Bureau of Statistics and will run until 2020.

 Purpose of the review

 ANZSRC is the collective name for a set of three related classifications developed for use in the measurement and analysis of research and experimental development undertaken in Australia and New Zealand.
 The three constituent classifications included in the ANZSRC are: Type of Activity (ToA), Fields of Research (FoR), and Socio-economic Objective (SEO).
 A review of these classification is required to enable ANZSRC to:

 - more accurately reflect the contemporary reality of research and experimental development activities in Australia and New Zealand, and

 - support a more consistent approach to categorising and defining those research activities for the production of official statistics and data on research and experimental development.